Acadia Healthcare (ACHC) Q2 2017 Results - Earnings Call Transcript

 Brian Gil Tanquilut - Jefferies LLC

 Good morning, guys.
 Congratulations.
 Brent or Joey, just first question for me.
-You narrowed the guidance ranges and I think that there has been a lot of question overnight from investors on whether there is anything to read into the revenue guidance midpoint being slightly below the previous midpoint.
+You narrowed the guidance ranges and I think that there has been a lot of questioning overnight from investors on whether there is anything to read into the revenue guidance midpoint being slightly below the previous midpoint.
 Is there anything you guys would be able to provide in terms of color on how you're thinking about the revenue guidance adjustment?

 Joey A. Jacobs - Acadia Healthcare Co., Inc.